The ultimate Gravity SMTP guide: Everything you need to know

 If you don’t want to use one of Gravity SMTP’s built-in integrations, you can also use the custom SMTP option to connect to any SMTP server.

-The advantage of this method is that it opens up a huge array of new services that you can use to send your WordPress site’s emails.
+The advantage of this method is that it opens up an even broader array of new services that you can use to send your WordPress site’s emails.

 To start, you’ll need to locate the credentials for the SMTP server that you want to use.